cheat/cheat/README.md

 cheat -e foo
 ```

-If the 'foo' cheatsheet already exists, it will be opened for editing.
+If the `foo` cheatsheet already exists, it will be opened for editing.
 Otherwise, it will be created automatically.

 After you've customized your cheatsheets, I urge you to track `~/.cheat/` along